DNonov/JSONParser/README.md

 ## Description
 This mainly exists because of the silent `json_decode`; if something's wrong it will return `null`.
-I prefer exception.
-I prefer nice method names as well.
+I prefer exceptions and nicer method names.
 It is very thin wrapper around three functions in PHP standard library, but I'm tired of re-writing it every time.